Best Gardening Gloves

 We were under the impression that the Garden Genie Claw would be great for planting seeds because of how easily they make small holes in the dirt.
 However, these gloves failed our dexterity test, proving that handling small seeds is not what they are made for.
 Also, due to the extra plastic coating on the gloves, they are considerably less breathable than the other products.
 These gloves are fantastic for replanting and weeding, but you may need another pair for longer, hotter days in the garden.

 The SEUROINT Cotton Gloves are comfortable and cute.
 They have a soft fleece-like lining in the inside of the glove to keep your fingers comfortable and are nice and breathable for the summer.
 They are flexible, making it easy to do delicate pruning.
-This product also has PVC dots on the palm side to help with gripping and keep dirt out of the fabric.
+This product also has PVC dots on the palm side to help with gripping and to keep dirt out of the fabric.

 Why You Should Trust Us